Everest Base Camp Trek by Road

 As you reach Namche Bazaar, you will notice the mountains covered with clouds.
 When the clouds are happy, they embrace the hills with fluffy white arms.
 They create a stunning contrast between the blue sky and the snow-capped peaks.
 The mountains, in turn, seem to bask in the love and attention of the clouds, looking gracious and proud.

-But, when the clouds are unhappy, they can be moody and unpredictable.
+But when the clouds are unhappy, they can be moody and unpredictable.
 They may shroud the mountains in a blanket of fog, hiding their majestic peaks from view.
-The mountains, in turn, can look sad and melancholy.
-It’s as if they are yearning for the affection of their cloud companions.
+The mountains, in turn, can look sad and melancholy, as if they are yearning for the affection of their cloud companions.

 Namche Bazaar is commercial; thus, if you need anything, you can buy it from the local shops.
 You will enjoy the charming Namche Bazaar, have dinner, and spend the night there.